CS50DartmouthWI24/nuggets-ribhuhooja/DESIGN.md

 ### Major data structures

-#### Player
-A data structure to store the data of each player.
-Stores:
+We use a `grid` data structure to store the visibility grid of the player.
+All other aspects of the `player` struct will be defined as integers thus do not need a data struct

-- x and y coordinates
-- grid visible to the player
-- amount of gold
-- name
-- assigned letter
-- address (for the server to send messages to)

 ## Game